THAIest

 How to get to Similan Islands?

 The cheapest way to visit Similan Islands is by boat trip from Thap Lamu Pier in Phang Nga.
 Boat trips take about three hours and the cost can vary a lot.
-The more common way is to take a day trip to Similan Islands from Phuket or Khao Lak.
+The more common way of visiting the Similan Islands is taking a day trip from Phuket or Khao Lak, or visiting the islands on a diving excursion.
 It is important to note that the islands are open only from November to the end of April.

-Koh Kood (sometimes called Ko Kut or Ko Kud) is the fourth largest island in Thailand but with low numbers of tourists.
+Koh Kood (sometimes called Ko Kut or Ko Kud) is the fourth largest island in Thailand but low numbers of tourists make it one of the best less touristy islands in Thailand.
 The island is a relatively new beach tourist destination.
 Koh Kood is well known for its white sand and extremely clear turquoise water, especially along the west coast.
 There are several resorts and simple bungalows, made of natural materials and equipped with everything you need, just a few meters from the beach.
 You will not find luxury hotels here.

 Where to stay in Koh Kood?